 With non-attached MTC Devices, the network has no knowledge of the location of the MTC Device.
 However, in many cases the MTC User does have knowledge about the location of the MTC Device.
 In these cases the MTC User can provide the PLMN with information on the location of the MTC Device.
 Based on that information the PLMN can then broadcast a trigger message in a relevant cell or group of cells.
 The MTC Device, while not attached, will still listen to the broadcast channel of the PLMN.

 A possible solution to broadcast the triggers may be by using the Cell Broadcast Service (CBS) as specified in TS 23.041.
 A Cell Broadcast Center (CBC) is under control of a mobile network operator and connected to the radio network i.e. to the BSCs in case of GSM and to the RNCs in case of UMTS.
 Connected to a CBC are one or more Cell Broadcast Entities (CBEs) which may originate CBS messages.
 A mobile network operator may make available the interface on the CBC to trusted 3rd parties to interconnect their CBE to the CBC of the mobile network operator.
 The MTC Devices are programmed to monitor a preset CB channel(s), even when they are not attached to the network, and have assigned a Unique Paging Identity (UPID).
 This way the MTC Server of the 3rd party is able to send CBS messages, including one or more UPIDs, to its MTC Devices in certain areas based on location information available in the MTC Server.
 But also other broadcast solutions (such as using the BCCH) can be considered to trigger the MTC Devices that are not attached to the network to attach and establish PDP/PDN connectivity.
+Solutions to reduce the amount of trigger request and trigger response messages to be transmitted through these broadcast solutions shall also be considered together.

 6.6.3 Impacts on existing nodes or functionality